OptimalDesignLab/optimaldesignlab-wiki/en/pages/pdesolver/building.md

 This will download and install PDESolver and all of its dependencies.
-Lines 2-4 are only required if you wish to build a different branch than `master.
+Lines 2-4 are only required if you wish to build a different branch than `master`.
 Note that different branches might require different versions of dependencies, so you must checkout the branch before installing.
 The `Pkg.resolve()` step installs all dependencies that are registered package, and usually takes around 2 minutes.